 The earliest finds are from the Mesolithic period (around 8,000BC) with hundreds of worked and burnt flints representing a rare hunter-gatherer campsite.
 Later finds include a complete Neolithic pot (an example of the earliest ceramics, dated to around 3,600BC) and Bronze Age cremation burials (dated to about 1,400BC).

 Evidence suggests a village of between 40 and 50 roundhouses was established here in the early-middle Iron Age (600- 100BC).
 A small late Roman villa with a hypocaust (under-floor heating), stone walls and painted plaster, and a ceramic and limestone tile roof has been partially uncovered and is being preserved within Boundary Park.
 The presence of an early Saxon sunken-floored building confirms that this was a settlement within the 5th century AD.

 Planning and engagement

 During the initial planning process we carried out a programme of community engagement, including events such as exhibitions and workshops, to enable local people to see plans and voice their support and concerns.
 We continue to engage with a range of local stakeholders with a particular focus on the more strategic planning documents, such as the framework plans for the ‘neighbourhood’ character areas and where public facilities are planned.
-The pavilion building has been the subject of separate community engagement and specific consultation with local sports clubs.
-We meet regularly with representatives of Didcot Town Council and Harwell Parish Council to update them on progress and to inform them of the latest planning applications.
+The pavilion building was the subject of separate community engagement and specific consultation with local sports clubs.
+We continue to meet with representatives of Didcot Town Council and Harwell Parish Council to update them on progress and to inform them of the latest planning applications.